haranrk/cancer-data-analysis-depmap/README.md

 Download the datasets from [here](https://depmap.org/portal/) before running the code.

 #
-_Done as a part of summer research internship at the [FAiS lab](http://fais.hgc.jp/), University of Tokyo._
+_Done as a part of summer research internship at the [FAiS lab](http://fais.hgc.jp/), University of Tokyo, 2018._